pzelnip/pythonwebconf2020/day3/zen-of-python-teams/readme.md

 And listen to this talk.

-Westrum typology of organisational cultures
+Westrum typology of organizational cultures

 - Pathological
 - Bureaucratic